Alum Rock-Santa Clara Bus Rapid Transit

 - Transit Signal Priority – Traffic signals stay green as the vehicle approaches the intersection for faster travel time

-- Fast, Frequent, Reliable – BRT lines will operate during the peak times with service every 10 minutes
+- Fast, Frequent, Reliable – BRT lines will operate during the peak times with service every 10 minutes during peak commute time

-Service would be provided at 11 new stations:
+Service is provided at 11 new stations:

 |Downtown San Jose||King||Ocala|